Catalogue of Flat-Band Stoichiometric Materials: Results

-We used the \webflatband\ to perform an extensive investigation of promising candidate materials exhibiting flat bands or large segment of flat bands close to the Fermi energy.
-The outcome of our search is provided as a list of \emph{curated flat-band materials} in Appendix~\ref{app:listcurated}.
-This list contains \FlatBandNbrCuratedICSDs~ICSD entries that can be regrouped into \FlatBandNbrCuratedMaterials~unique materials, \ie, ICSDs sharing the same stoichiometric formula, space group and topological property at the Fermi energy (as defined in Appendix~\ref{app:tqcdboverview}).
-The complete set of criteria that was applied to select these materials, is provided in Appendix~\ref{app:listcurated}, and include the distance to the Fermi energy, the flat band width and topology and the presence of a peak in the density of states.
-We have excluded from the list of curated flat-band materials, cases were the flat bands were \emph{clear} FAB and we have listed them in Appendix~\ref{app:listatomic}.
+The data generated through the automated algorithms discussed in Section~\ref{sec:databasemethodology} is available through our \webflatbandacronym (see \sirefappflatbandwebsite\ for an overview of the search engine).
+We actually used this website to perform an extensive investigation of promising candidate materials exhibiting flat bands or large segment of flat bands close to the Fermi energy.
+The outcome of our search is provided as a list of \emph{curated flat-band materials} in \sirefapplistcurated.
+This list contains \FlatBandNbrCuratedICSDs~ICSD entries that can be regrouped into \FlatBandNbrCuratedMaterials~unique materials, \ie ICSDs sharing the same stoichiometric formula, SG and topological property at the Fermi energy (as defined in \sirefapptqcdboverview).
+The complete set of criteria applied to select these materials is provided in \sirefapplistcurated, and it includes the distance to the Fermi energy, the flat band width and topology, and the presence of a peak in the DOS.
+We have excluded cases where the flat bands were \emph{clear} FAB from the list of curated flat-band materials, and they are listed in \sirefapplistatomic.
 The statistics of detected sublattices among the curated materials are provided in Table~\ref{tab:statisticssublattices}.